arroyostack/arroyostack/README.md

 Recently, I successfully completed a FullStack Bootcamp at 4geeks Academy, further enriching my knowledge and skill set.
 Now, I'm proficient in both frontend and backend technologies:

 - 🌐 **Backend Technologies**
-    - 🐍 Python
+- Node js
-    - 🌿 Flask
+- Express
-    - 🗃️ MySQL
+- Mongo DB
 - 💼 SQLAlchemy

 I'm enthusiastic about creating efficient and elegant solutions, whether it's in the frontend or the backend. 🌟